 The current Blackpool players list consists of 25 members of the first team squad, supported by members of the Blackpool Reserves Squad and Youth Team.

 Notable ex Blackpool players include the five who were named in the Football League 100 Legends list.
 These were Jimmy Armfield, Alan Ball, Peter Doherty, Stanley Matthews and Stan Mortensen.

 Up to September 2018, there have been 47 Blackpool players who have been called up to their national squads.
 The first Blackpool player to play at international level was Fred Griffiths, who appeared for Wales in 1900.

 There have been thirty players who have been inducted into the Blackpool Hall of Fame.
 The most recent inductees are Trevor Sinclair, Dave Bamber, Tony Ellis, Andy Morrison and Phil Clarkson.

 To date, there have been seven players named in the PFA Team of the Year whilst playing for Blackpool Football Club.
 These are Martin Bullock, Richie Wellens, Scott Taylor, Wes Hoolahan, Charlie Adam, Matt Phillips and Tom Ince.

-The current Blackpool manager is Gary Bowyer.
-Bowyer took the Blackpool manager job in the summer of 2016, replacing Neil McDonald.
+The current Blackpool manager is Terry McPhillips.
+McPhillips took the Blackpool manager job in the summer of 2018, replacing Gary Bowyer.

 The club’s longest serving manager is Joe Smith.
 Smith managed the club for 23 years, between 1935 and 1958, taking charge of 672 matches.